department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/new-skills.md

 [Find out how to apply if you haven’t yet received a disability rating](/vocational-rehab-and-employment/apply-vre#servicemember-not-received-rating).

-**Note:** You may be eligible for both VR&amp;E training and GI Bill benefits.
-You'll need to decide which benefit you want to use.
+**Note:** VR&amp;E is an employment program that's different from the GI Bill and may be used to pay for education needed to train you for suitable employment.
 [Learn more about the GI Bill](/education/gi-bill/).